unprompted2/adaptive-segmentation-domain/README.md

 ```
 python train/train_semi_supervised.py -c train/train_semi_supervised.yaml
 ```
-By default, this will do the same thing as the previous demo, but additionally employ
+By default, this will do the same thing as the previous demo, but additionally employ labeled target data.

+Feel free to adjust the parameter settings in the configuration files and examine the effect on the outcome!

+### Domain adaptive training on your own data
+To train a model in a domain adaptive fashion, you will need a (preferably large) labeled source datasets, e.g. one of the datasets provided in our repository.
+You will also nee